 Academic Advising Office

 The Academic Advising Center (AAC) oversees academic advising for Trinity students until they declare their major during sophomore year.
-College advisors are now offering virtual advising meetings.
-AAC staff are also available to students for virtual meetings should they have difficulty connecting with their advisor or simply want additional input.
+AAC staff are available to students this summer for virtual meetings should they have difficulty connecting with their advisor or simply want additional input.
 Directors of Academic Engagement (DAEs) continue to schedule appointments to help undergraduates of all years and majors with long-term planning.

 The TWP Writing Studio is open for synchronous writing appointments.
 Sign up as you normally would at schedule an appointment page.
 When it’s time for your appointment, just log back into the scheduling software, click on your appointment and click “start or join online consultation.”
 You’ll be able to chat with the consultant and share a document—no need to upload one in advance.
 For students outside of North/South America, we can also provide asynchronous appointments.
 Sign up for an ETutor appointment, if needed due to your time zone.